cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Abstract

 Today scientists need to deal with a deluge of data in many disciplines.
-While there are already good solutions to assist them throughout the life cycle of data, the general applicability of the solutions to certain domains can be problematic.
+While there are many good solutions to assist them throughout the data life cycle, the applicability of some solutions to certain scientific domains can be problematic.
 We here introduce the `rbefdata` package that links the R statistics environment to the open source data management platform `BEFdata`.
 The platform has been developed and is used within the BEF-China experiment and